 - 3. Select the file.

 - (a) If the file name is displayed in the dialog box, move the cursor to the file with the arrow keys.
-Press f3 Select All to select the file.

 - (b) Press Enter to check the check box.

 To select or release all displayed files, press f3 Select All.